Lexocorp2000/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups file contains a script that print all the groups the current user is part of 3-new_owner file contains a script that changes the owner of the file hello to the user betty 4-empty file contains a script that creates an empty file called hello
+2-groups file contains a script that print all the groups the current user is part of 3-new_owner file contains a script that changes the owner of the file hello to the user betty 4-empty file contains a script that creates an empty file called hello 5-excute file contains a script that add executes permissions to the owner of the file hello